Now that you have been accepted into the program, think about what is next!

 Create a communication plan with your support system.
 Be sure to account for time change, and accessibility abroad/away.
 There are some apps and platforms that are not available internationally.
 You may want to use programs such as Skype, Facetime, or Whatsapp.

-Research and find information on international phone plans.
+Research and find information on international phone and data plans.

 - Many times your program will help you with an international phone plan once you arrive during on site orientation.